jonasb/cloudflare-status-template/README.md

   you created in the previous step to `wrangler.toml`
 - `npx wrangler d1 migrations apply --local <DATABASE_NAME>` to set up the local database
+- `npm start` to start the development server